lgirdk/libunpriv/README.md

 • read_capability(&appcaps) -> Reads and dumps the current process capabilities and dumps to log file.

-## Blacklist Mechanism:
+## Blocklist Mechanism:

-• RFC: Device.DeviceInfo.X_RDKCENTRAL-COM_RFC.Feature.NonRootSupport.Blacklist.
+• RFC: Device.DeviceInfo.X_RDKCENTRAL-COM_RFC.Feature.NonRootSupport.Blocklist.

-• By Default, Blacklist String will be "Empty".
+• By Default, Blocklist String will be "Empty".

 • The Calling Process will run in Nonroot Mode in two conditions:
-    • Blacklist string does not contain the process name.
+    • Blocklist string does not contain the process name.
-    • Blacklist RFC is empty.
+    • Blocklist RFC is empty.

-• If particular process added in Blacklist String, then it will be executed in Root mode.
+• If particular process added in Blocklist String, then it will be executed in Root mode.

 # Sequence Diagram: